joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-sql-part-2/README.md

 #### Right Join

-If we do a right join with hotels and rooms, can you hypothesis how many rows we should have?
+If we do a right join with hotels and rooms, can you hypothesize how many rows we should have?

 ```sql
 SELECT * FROM hotels RIGHT JOIN rooms ON hotels.id = rooms.hotel_id;